THE BEST ONLINE BIKE STORE RANKINGS

 Selection

-We want to buy from online bike stores with a good range of the products, brands and models we road and gravel cycling enthusiasts ride, wear, and use.
+We want to buy from online bike stores that offer a good range of the products, brands and models we road and gravel cycling enthusiasts ride, wear, and use.
 Many other stores cater primarily to recreational or mountain bike cyclists, triathletes, hikers, runners, etc., but carry a few lines or products that enthusiasts might buy.
 Finding what most enthusiasts look for at these stores is like finding needles in a haystack.
 Your time is better spent going to stores specializing in selling needles and very little hay.

 The stores are rated on Selection as follows:

 0 – Poor Selection.
-Very few brands and models are used by road and gravel cycling enthusiasts
+Very few brands and models are used by road and gravel cycling enthusiasts.

 1 – Limited Selection.
 A good range of products or models from a few major brands (3-4 or less) enthusiasts favor in each of the major categories (bikes, wheelsets, components, apparel) or many major brands but a limited model range or inventory in those brands.